 You may also contact the St. Lucia Tourist Board - Tel: +1 758-452-5968/453-0053/452-4094.

-Visitors must carry valid passports.
+Visitors must carry passports that are valid for three months prior to the completion of travel.
 Visas are not required where the visitor is a citizen of the USA or certain

 Commonwealth countries, or where there is agreement for exemption between the home country and St. Lucia